eea/eionet.contreg/README.md

 The necessary versions are as follows:

-* Java 1.6 or higher
+* Java 1.6 or 1.7 ( higher versions are not recommended due to incompatibility )
 * Maven 3.0.5 or higher
 * Tomcat 5.5 or higher